 Do not list references on your resume.
 Most prospective employers will ask for references as they get closer to offering you a job.
 Listing references separately also gives a reason to follow up with employers in which you are particularly interested.

 To prepare an effective reference sheet, write down the names of only those individuals who will provide positive, meaningful feedback.
-Include their name, position, company name, address and phone number.
-You may include the business relationship to you.
+Include their name, job title, company/organization name, business address, business phone number, and e-mail address.
 Take this sheet to your appointments and interviews.

 back to listing